medvedevgroup/vargeno/README.md

 In this example, we genotype 100 SNPs on human chromosome 22 with a small subset of 1000 Genome Project Illumina sequencing reads.
 The whole process should finish in around a minute and requries 34 GB RAM.
 Suppose VarGeno is installed in directory `$VARGENO`.

-1. go to VarGeno directory
+1. go to test data directory
 ```
 cd $VARGENO/test
 ```